The Bear season 4: Critical response

 The New Republic thought the season was self-conscious but a turn for the better, concluding, "this season recaptures something of what has been lost about this show.
 But The Bear doesn’t need to apologize, and, regardless, its apologies aren't enough.
 The Bear needs to move forward, to gut-renovate, to reimagine itself boldly yet again.
 The finale teases us with the possibility that it just might do that."
 David Bianculli of NPR's Fresh Air stated "Call The Bear a comedy if you must, but I won't.
 Watching this new season, I cried more times than I laughed.
 Yet however you characterize it, The Bear...is the best series on television."

+At year's end, TheWrap named Ayo Edebiri's season four work one of the 10 best TV performances of 2025.
+The Bear appeared on multiple year-end "best of TV" lists.
+Shifter magazine named it their best TV show of 2025.
+RogerEbert.coms Clint Worthington wrote "Storer's open-heartedness and the weepy commitment of its cast make it incredible television, leveraging the goodwill they've spent seasons cultivating and stretching its cooking-as-catharsis mood to its limit...The food tastes good.
+I'll eat it."
+The Cleveland Plain-Dealer critic wrote that The Bear had "rebounded nicely after a self-indulgent third season."
+In March 2026, Glamour magazine recommended the first four seasons as "binge-worthy" and commented, "It's a strange thing that the only way to relieve the stress of the series is to keep watching it!"

+Accolades

+The fourth season received 8 nominations for the 78th Primetime Emmy Awards.
+Notable nominations included Outstanding Comedy Series, Ayo Edebiri for Outstanding Lead Actress in a Comedy Series, Christopher Storer for Outstanding Directing for a Comedy Series (for the episode "Bears"), and Jamie Lee Curtis for Outstanding Guest Actress in a Comedy Series.
+Rob Reiner won posthumously for Outstanding Guest Actor in a Comedy Series.